Scrum: A Framework to Reduce Risk and Deliver Value Sooner (Updated to Scrum Guide 2020)

 So while the Sprint is a timeboxed opportunity to explore a particular part of the complex problem of developing a product, the other four Scrum Events represent specific opportunities within the Sprint to promote inspection and adaptation.

 Although the Product Owner does well to come into Sprint Planning with an objective in mind, the Scrum Team works together to refine this into a goal that is both valuable and feasible within the timebox of a Sprint.
-The Development Team works with the Product Owner to select the work from the Product Backlog that should take place within the Sprint to achieve that goal, reordering the Product Backlog as needed.
+The Developers work with the Product Owner to select the work from the Product Backlog that should take place within the Sprint to achieve that goal, reordering the Product Backlog as needed.
 This selection becomes the Sprint Backlog.
-Because the Development Team does the actual work, they own and have the final say in what goes on the Sprint Backlog.
+Because the Developers do the actual work, they own and have the final say in what goes on the Sprint Backlog.

-For Sprints of a month, Sprint Planning should take no more than 8 hours.
+For Sprints of a month, Sprint Planning should take no more than eight hours.
 But the shorter the Sprint, the less time it will take.
 Sprint Planning completes when there is a rough outline for the coming Sprint and a more detailed plan for the first couple of days.
 This plan is usually captured in a decomposition of work for the first days of the Sprint.
-As the Sprint progresses, the Development Team translates the rough outline — as set by the Sprint Goal and the Sprint Backlog — into a more concrete plan on how to work together to do this.
+As the Sprint progresses, the Developers translate the rough outline — as set by the Sprint Goal and the Sprint Backlog — into a more concrete plan on how to work together to do this.
 At least one moment to do this is during the Daily Scrum.

 The Daily Scrum should take no more than 15 minutes.
 It is a short and minimal opportunity to coordinate collaboration for the next 24 hours.
-If more coordination is helpful, Development Teams can do so throughout the day.
-The Scrum Framework does not prescribe how to do a Daily Scrum effectively, and Development Teams are encouraged to find the best way to make the Daily Scrum work for them.
+If more coordination is helpful, Developers can do so throughout the day.
+The Scrum framework does not prescribe how to do a Daily Scrum effectively, and Developers are encouraged to find the best way to make the Daily Scrum work for them.

-The Sprint Review happens at the end of a Sprint.
+The Sprint Review happens at the end of a Sprint, before the Sprint Retrospective.
 Its purpose is to inspect the work that has been done to date and to decide what next steps make sense based on what was learned from that.
 The Sprint Review is at least one moment during the Sprint where the people building the product and the people that have a stake in it gather to inspect the outcomes of the Sprint.
 Together with current market conditions, organizational changes, budget, and timeline, they decide on the next steps together.

-For Sprint Reviews, a one-way presentation of what was done by the Development Team does not constitute ‘inspection’.
+For Sprint Reviews, a one-way presentation of what was done by the Developers does not constitute ‘inspection’.
 Actually inspecting the increment means trying it out together and giving feedback.
 We prefer to describe Sprint Reviews as ‘feedback parties’ instead of ‘demos’.
-Sprint Reviews are not the first time that a Product Owner sees what the Development Team has done.
+Sprint Reviews should not be the first time that a Product Owner sees what the Developers have done.
 Instead, the Sprint Review is an important and repeating moment where the Product Owner invites stakeholders to inspect the product together.

-“For Sprint Reviews, a one-way presentation of what was done by the Development Team does not constitute ‘inspection’.”
+“For Sprint Reviews, a one-way presentation of what was done by the Developers does not constitute ‘inspection’.”

 The Sprint Retrospective happens at the end of the Sprint, usually right after the Sprint Review.
 It is attended by the entire Scrum Team.
-Its purpose is to inspect how the Scrum Team worked together to achieve the Sprint Goal, and what can be improved in the next Sprint.
-Where the Sprint Review is more focussed on the product and the content of the work that was done, the Sprint Retrospective is aimed at inspecting the process of how that work was done.
+Its purpose is to inspect how the Scrum Team worked together to achieve the Sprint Goal, and identify concrete steps that can be taken in the next Sprint to increase effectiveness and quality.
+Where the Sprint Review is more focused on the product and the content of the work that was done, the Sprint Retrospective is aimed at inspecting the process of how that work was done.

 Product Backlog Refinement